 13. Strikhedonia (n.)

-The joy of being able to say “to hell with it”.
+Definition: The pleasure of being able to say “to hell with it”.

-Possibly my favourite word in this list.
+Another personal favourite word on this list.
 Not only is it the joy I feel, but the freedom to be able to say “to hell with it” and book that next trip and embark on your next adventure.

 14. Vagary (v.)